Install Ryax on Kubernetes

 Depending on your Cloud provider you will have an IP address which requires a A entry, or a DNS (AWS) that requires you to create a CNAME entry.

-Once your entry is created, and only if tls is enabled, you will have to wait for Let’s Encrypt to provide you a valid certificate.
+Once your entries are created, and only if tls is enabled, you will have to wait for Let’s Encrypt to provide you a valid certificate.
 You can check with:

 kubectl get certificates -n ryaxns